 I added a small black border.
 Still didn’t like it I couldn’t see how it would look better.

 I was ready to scrap it and return to the previous idea for my son’s quilt, but I showed the square to a couple of friends, who said that my son might like it.
-So I showed it to him.
+I showed it to him.
 He did.
-So, it was time to add some borders.
+Ok, it was time to add some borders.
 I don’t generally like to add borders to smaller quilts because I find that unless you do it right, it just looks like you’ve added fabric to enlarge the quilt.
 So it was a challenge.

 I added one border and thought, hmmm, this quilt actually looks nice: